GlassProtocol/didar/README.md

 # Disclaimer

-This code, and concept were incepted in less than 24 hours.
+This code and oncept are less than 24 hours old.
 There are ALMOST CERTAINLY flaws in the design.
 Do not adopt this standard until a tagged release.
 Also please read this document with a critical lense -- the ideas present have not been validated via peer-review.

 # Motivation